WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You need to mark the “show hidden files” setting to see it.
 :::

-You can also easily reach it from inside Wasabi: `File > Open > Data Folder`.
+You can also easily reach it from inside Wasabi by typing `Data Folder` in search bar at the top of the main view.
 ::::

 ::::details